 - Create event: `porteden calendar create --calendar <id> --summary "Meeting" --from "..." --to "..." --location "Room A" --attendees "a@b.com,c@d.com"`

-- Update event: `porteden calendar update <eventId> --summary "New Title"` (also: --from, --to, --location)
+- Update event: `porteden calendar update <eventId> --summary "New Title"` (also: `--from`, `--to`, `--location`)

-- Respond to invite: `porteden calendar respond <eventId> accepted` (or: declined, tentative)
+- Respond to invite: `porteden calendar respond <eventId> accepted` (or: `declined`, `tentative`)

-## Time Formats
+## Time formats

 - All times use RFC3339 UTC format: `2026-02-01T10:00:00Z`

-- JSON output includes `startUtc`, `endUtc`, `durationMinutes` fields
+- JSON output includes `startUtc`, `endUtc`, `durationMinutes`, `status`, `allDay`, `organizer`, `attendees[]`, `joinUrl`, and `meta`

 ## Notes